top of page

 • Subject: Portrait of Albert Einstein

-The portrait and inscriptions are clearly identifiable.
-No major creases or tears are visible.
+• Obverse: Portrait and inscriptions are clearly identifiable throughout.
+No major creases or tears visible.

-No original gum remains, as expected for a used stamp.
-The reverse appears clean with no visible thinning or repairs.
+• Reverse: No original gum present, as expected for a used stamp.
+Reverse is clean with no visible thinning or repairs.

-All perforations are present, with minor irregularities consistent with normal postal handling.
+• Perforations: All perforations present.
+Minor irregularities consistent with normal postal handling.
 No evidence of trimming or alteration.

 Quantity